AlecVail/Preparing_Data_Using_Alteryx/README.md

  Second, I use the Summarize tool to GROUP BY state and SUM total sales.
 This allows us to view consumption per state.

- Side note: For this particular work flow, I changed the column header in the Summary tool to create clarity for myself and eliminate the need to re-name later on...
+ Side note: For this particular work flow, I changed the column header in the Summary tool solely to create clarity for myself...

  ![Coffee - Regular - Summarize](https://user-images.githubusercontent.com/100732722/235215662-544efb42-814c-4334-9b56-130291b4c9f8.png)